Demonstration plant for carbon capture 2023

 This research article summarises a number of the experiences gained from the project.
 Such experience is relevant to future experiments with carbon capture technologies.

-This research article deals with whether the completed carbon capture process at the pilot plant at ARC has led to any unwanted emissions
+This research article deals with whether the completed carbon capture process at the pilot plant at ARC has led to any unwanted emissions.

 The technology to capture CO2 and then transport it to either underground storage or for use in PtX (as a basis for the development of green fuels) is ready to be implemented.

 This research article points out that there is a lack of global harmonization of the framework for the entire value chain from capturing CO2 until it has been transported further for storage or use.
-A standardization of the quality of CO is particularly urgent2.
-The higher the requirements, the more energy must be used in the process of capturing and purifying CO2.
-But on the other hand, it becomes cheaper to transport and store.
+A standardization of the quality of CO2 is particularly urgent.
+The higher the requirements, the higher energy consumption in the process of capturing and purifying CO2.
+On the other hand, it becomes cheaper to transport and store.
 Coordinating this worldwide to reduce costs throughout the value chain is necessary.
-A wCO2 infrastructure and storage capacity across national borders is also required – as CO2 does not respect national borders.
+A CO2 infrastructure and storage capacity across national borders is also required – as CO2 does not respect national borders.

 You can find out more about the project at EUDP´s website, and read more about the heat pump integration and net-zero-energy in Ebbe Hauge Jensen’s thesis at DTU from 2021